OpenUpSA/agari-helm/README.md

 Visit http://arranger.local/graphql to access the GraphQL playground.
 Here are example queries you can copy and paste:

-### 1. Basic File Query - Get all files with metadata
+### 1. Basic File Query - Get all files with basic metadata
 ```graphql
 query {
   file {